lipemat/stylelint-config/README.md

 ## Usage

-Used directly inside of `@lipemat/js-boilerplate` and `@lipemat/postcss-boilerplate` so it does not need to be added to your project, although if you are using Yarn V2 with PNP, you will need to add `stylelint` to your package to allow PHPStorm to use ESLint.
+Used directly inside of `@lipemat/postcss-boilerplate` so it does not need to be added to your project, although if you are using Yarn V2 with PNP, you will need to add `stylelint` to your package to allow PHPStorm to use Stylelint.

 ```json
 {